edwinmah/home-inventory/README.md

 ## Purpose

-Provide users with an easy way to maintain an inventory of the items that they own.
-There are several benefits of maintaining this type of inventory.
-The most obvious benefit is that it serves as documentation of asset values for insurance coverage and claims and for charitable contributions.
-A secondary benefit is that an inventory of assets can allow users following a [voluntary simplicity lifestyle](http://www.choosingvoluntarysimplicity.com/) to become more aware of their purchases.
+Use this app to keep track of the items that you own.
+Your home inventory can serve as documentation of asset values for insurance coverage and claims and for charitable contributions.
+Alternatively, use the app as a wish list of items that you *want* to purchase or receive as a gift.
+Or if you&rsquo;re a follower of the [voluntary simplicity lifestyle](http://www.choosingvoluntarysimplicity.com/), use the app to become more aware of *how little* you own and the future purchases you want to avoid.